alimikegami/pos-microservices/README.md

 The microservices in this project communicate via RESTful APIs and message queues.

 ## API Gateway
-Kong (DB-less) is used as the API gateway for routing and load balancing.
+Kong (DB-less) is used as the API gateway for routing.

 ## Services